Modern Radio Laboratories ®

 Germanium transistor

 On the left is the Germanium transistor supplied by Elmer with the kit.
 It was made by General Electric, but trying to find what it was by using the number on the side (0845 952) was fruitless.
 In the MRL catalog it is simply listed as "Germanium Transistor."
 A test showed it had a gain of 93.
 On the right is a vintage Germanium transistor purchased on ebay.
-The criteria was its appearance, since almost any transistor will work in this circuit.
+The criteria was its appearance, since almost any Germanium transistor will work in this circuit.

 Coil mount

-Small alligator clips were used to heatsink the transistor and diode while soldering.
+Small alligator clips were used to heat sink the transistor and diode while soldering.
 Notice the 1 megohm resistor.
 On the schematic it is shown with a dotted line and the word "Bias."
 This was needed for proper operation of the transistor.

 crystal set amplifier test